TABLE-Details of Denmark 2014, 2021 bond auction

-the following result of an auction on Tuesday of 2014 and 2021
+gave the following result of an auction on Tuesday of a 2014 and

 Coupon: 2.0 pct